maciejkula/python-rustlearn/readme.md

 We'll we rustlearn to estimate a simple logistic regression model on the MNIST digits dataset --- but we'll do the data processing and model evaluation in Python.

+## Installation
+This example is set up as a Python package.
+You should be able to run it by:

+1. Installing the Rust compiler: https://www.rust-lang.org/downloads.html
+2. Installing `libcffi-dev` (on Ubuntu, `sudo apt-get install libcffi-dev`)
+3. Cloning this repository, and
+4. Running `pip install .` in the resulting directory.

+You can verify that everything works by running `python setup.py test`.

 ## Setting up a C API in Rust

 First, we need to create a new crate using `cargo new` and set it to compile to a shared object via `Cargo.toml`: